Michael24884/TaiYaKiAnime/README.md

   * Sync your list and watch anime at the same time, totally ad-free and no premium purchases necessary
   * Multiple sources to choose from
   * Uses the Jikan API
+  * Progress automatically updates to your MAL list
   * Constantly updated!